flokoe/bash-hackers-wiki/docs/snipplets/kill_bg_job_without_message.md

     Yes, we killed it

 This is more or less a normal message.
-And it can\'t be easily redirected since it\'s the shell itself that yells this message, not the command `kill` or something else.
-You would have to redirect the whole script\'s output.
+And it can\'t be easily redirected since it's the shell itself that yells this message, not the command `kill` or something else.
+You would have to redirect the whole script's output.

-It\'s also useless to temporarily redirect `stderr` when you call the `kill` command, since the successful termination of the job, the termination of the `kill` command and the message from the shell may not happen at the same time.
+It's also useless to temporarily redirect `stderr` when you call the `kill` command, since the successful termination of the job, the termination of the `kill` command and the message from the shell may not happen at the same time.
 And a blind `sleep` after the `kill` would be